 Detailed Reviews: Finding the Best Chef Shoes

-3. Birkenstock Professional Slip Resistant Work Shoe (aka, Profi-Birki)
+Best All-Around Chef Shoes—Birkenstock Professional Slip-Resistant Work Shoe (aka, Profi-Birki)

-Birkenstock offers quality shoes.
-This goes not only for their standard footwear offerings, but also their work shoes and chef shoes.
-While Birkenstock prices the Professional series at a premium to some other brands, they maintain a cult following.
-Every shoe serves a purpose, and these shoes are a top choice in professional and commercial kitchens.
+Birkenstock offers some of the highest quality shoes on the market currently.
+This goes for not only their standard footwear offerings but also their work shoes and chef shoes.
+While the Birkenstock Professional series is over double the price of the similar Skechers alternative, there is a good reason.
+Every shoe serves a purpose, and these shoes are top-of-the-line in their respective purpose.

 Our favorite thing about these shoes is their toughness and indestructibility.
-In fact, you can throw them in the dishwasher at the end of each shift for a good scrub.
-This is an incredibly unique feature, and you can wash these shoes without worrying about wear and tear.
+They can be placed in the dishwasher at the end of each shift for a good scrub.
+This is an incredibly unique feature, and chefs can wash these shoes without being concerned about wear and tear.
 However, it’s important to remember that Birkenstocks tend to run large, typically fitting a size above your typical shoe size.

 For more details read our complete review of the Birkenstock Professional Profi Birki Slip Resistant Work Shoe.